Getting Your Ears Pierced - The Ultimate Guide

 If your piercing gets infected, you might think the right thing to do is to remove the jewelry to let it heal properly.

-But the best course of action is actually to leave the jewelry in and continue cleaning it according to your piercer’s instructions.
+On the contrary, the best course of action is actually to leave the jewelry in and continue cleaning it according to your piercer’s instructions.

-Taking your jewelry out for any extended period of time while the piercing is still healing could result in the piercing closing.
+Taking your jewelry out for any extended period of time while the piercing is still healing, could result in the piercing closing.
 If it only closes partially, you may have difficult putting the jewelry back in.

 See a Doctor if You Get an Infection